hfour/yads/README.md

 ## Dependencies

 The data structure depends on MobX.
-This part of the documentation should be extended to explan why and how Mobx can be leveraged to compute stuff.
+This part of the documentation should be extended to explain why and how Mobx can be leveraged to compute stuff.

 ## Contributing